 A presidential hometown of renowned history, dramatic natural beauty, time-honored traditions, and creative innovations.
 The headwaters of the Texas Hill Country Wine Trail, Johnson City has few stoplights… but a lot of charm.
-Johnson City is just an hour outside of Austin making it the perfect for a quick getaway.
-Visit their website for more!
+Located just an hour outside of Austin, it’s the perfect place for a quick getaway.

 Here are five places we recommend for your getaway to Johnson City